Title: The Test of Masticating and Swallowing Solids (TOMASS): reliability, validity and international normative data

 To start the story off right, it’s good to know just where the idea of assessing how many times someone chews something even came from.

 The study that started it all was the development of the Timed Water Swallowing Test (TWST) (Hughes & Wiles 1996).
 Essentially, participants were given 100-150 ml of water from a cup and instructed to “drink as quickly as is comfortably possible.”
-While this study gave info on efficiency and speed for swallowing and looked at ‘swallowing capacity,’ we all know that liquids is one thing, anything solid going into the mouth is a something totally different.🍕🎂
+While this study gave info on efficiency and speed for swallowing and looked at ‘swallowing capacity,’ we all know that liquids are one thing, anything solid going into the mouth is something totally different.🍕🍔🍿🥑

-To make that point more clear, the authors also bring in Robbins et al. (1999) to the party (in my opinion always a good reminder reference anyway 😉 )
+To make that point more clear, the authors also bring in Robbins et al. (1999) to the party (in my opinion she’s always welcome 😉 )

 “Aspiration is known to occur more frequently with liquids than solid textures (Robbins et al. 1999) rendering this a more sensitive tool to this feature of swallowing pathophysiology.” p.154

 To my surprise, there were more researchers who had actually looked at mastication abilities in healthy participants before and found some initial ranges!
-So that’s where Huckabee found herself, in the middle of something similar but different with liquid water, and finding a lacking of incorporating other variables like age and gender.
+So that’s where Huckabee found herself, in the middle of something similar but different with liquid water on one end, and an apparent lack of ways to incorporate other variables like age and gender.

-Something else interesting I learned– TOMASS was originally developed during a study for Parkinson’s disease-related swallowing impairment!
-Guess you really never know where you’ll end up 😀 .
+(Something else interesting I learned– TOMASS was originally developed during a study for Parkinson’s disease-related swallowing impairment!
+Guess you really never know where you’ll end up with your research! 😀 )

 On to what “TOMASS 2.0” found for us. . .

-White total participants look pretty solid at first glance and from across the globe it seems, it quickly got divided a bit confusingly into different mixed groups of 80-or-so male/female adults with at least 10 of each within each 20 age group (aka 20-40 years old, 40-60 years old, etc.).
-Each group was compared not only for age+gender, but also separately:
+While total participants look pretty solid at first glance and from across the globe it seems, it quickly complicated when dividing all these individuals into different male/female mixed groups of 80-or-so, with at least 10 of each then sorted into each 20 age bracket (aka 20-40 years old, 40-60 years old, etc.).
+Each group was compared not only for age+gender but also separately: